nauman/ai-react-to-rails-blueprint/docs/react_to_rails_template.md

 By following this template, lovable.dev will have a comprehensive reference document to:

 - Understand React component structures and their functionalities.
-- Clearly map each React component to equivalent Rails/Phlex components.
+- Clearly map each React component to equivalent Rails/ViewComponent + RubyUI components.
 - Identify and manage state, data flow, and API interactions effectively.
 - Design accurate Rails database schemas and migrations.
 - Utilize Hotwire effectively to replicate dynamic interactions from React SPAs.
+- Apply consistent ITCSS + BEM CSS architecture.

 ## Sections: